 The prophetic reasoning behind the Azazel goat being taken into the wilderness is also striking in its meaning.
 According to Leviticus 17:7, just one chapter away from our original text, Yahweh states, “They shall no more offer their sacrifices to demons, after whom they have played the harlot…” The text actually says “goats” there and not demons.
 It was later that the writer of Leviticus realized that the goats that were being sacrificed were, in fact, demons and connected to the legendary Azazel.
 This is important because it not only makes more sense for the LORD to give this instruction right after the Yom Kippur section, but it connects us to the reason why the Azazel goat exists in the first place.
 The Israelites were susceptible to offering sacrifices to this demonic goat god and his pals, this Pan who was said to live out in the desert.

 This was the first real poke in the serpent’s chest in a cosmic war that was now in full force.
 Azazel and his followers will eventually pay for their Genesis 6 sins and the glorious angel of the Garden that was trusted with all of Yahweh’s creation will someday be held accountable for deceiving the first couple.
-After all, it was this deception which turned the Garden into his desert dwelling place.
+After all, it was this deception that turned the Garden into his desert-dwelling place.

 This is exactly why Azazel led Yeshua into the desert for 40 days after He was inaugurated into ministry: to attempt to persuade the Son of God that He could have back the desert regions that were under Azazel’s control if He would just bend the knee.
 Yeshua was smart enough to know that it was not His Father who was banned from Azazel’s region, but Satan banned from His.
 Because Yahweh chose to allow Satan to rule those regions unimpeded, Satan began to believe they were his.
 Little did he know that Yahweh had already initiated a plan to take back those regions under his influence and turn the desert back into the Garden of Eden it was meant to be.
 Those nations would have the opportunity to be redeemed once His Bride was brought back into His house.
 And that Azazel of old would be pushed off the proverbial cliff from which he tempted Yeshua.